dice-project/DICE-Simulation/README.md

 # Installing the Profiles

-In Eclipse, go to + Help -> Install New Software...` and use http://dice-project.github.io/DICE-Simulation/updates as the URL for the update site.
+In Eclipse, go to `Help -> Install New Software...` and use http://dice-project.github.io/DICE-Simulation/updates as the URL for the update site.

 # Summary of contents